rubenwardy/renewedtab_website/_posts/2022-07-24-custom-widgets.md

 ---
-title: Creating Your Own Custom Widgets for Renewed Tab
+title: How to Create Custom Widgets for Renewed Tab
 author: rubenwardy
 layout: post
 description: >-